 Day trips from Nafplio

 Perched high on a hill about 20 minutes’ north of Nafplio, Mycenae frankly lacks the commanding majesty of the Parthenon or Epidavros.
 It wasn’t until I understood that the citadel dates back to about 1,600 BC that it really struck me just how impressive these ruins are.

-The precursor of Classical Greece in the 4th and 5th centuries BC, this was the first Bronze Age civilisation on mainland Europe, at the height of its power between 1,600 and 1,200 BC.
-When Homer wrote the Odyssey, he was describing a mythologised Mycenaean Greece, harkening back to a distant, misty past the way a modern author might write about King Arthur.
+The precursor of Classical Greece in the 4th and 5th centuries BC, this was the first Bronze Age civilization on mainland Europe, at the height of its power between 1,600 and 1,200 BC.
+When Homer wrote the Odyssey, he was describing a mythologized Mycenaean Greece, harkening back to a distant, misty past the way a modern author might write about King Arthur.
 This is one of the oldest ruins you’re likely to see in Greece.

 Its great age contrasts sharply with the architectural sophistication still on display.
 You can see intact Mycenaean beehive tombs that, pre-Pantheon, were the largest unsupported domes in the world, as well as the monumental Lion Gate, with its imposing heraldic lionesses guarding the entrance to the citadel.

 This is also where the so-called Mask of Agamemnon, a gold funeral mask, was uncovered.
 Along with a trove of other intricately worked gold treasure, it sits on display at the National Archaeological Museum in Athens.

 Located just a 30-minute drive from Nafplio, Epidavros was the greatest place of healing in the ancient world; a sanctuary was dedicated to Asclepius, the Greek god of medicine.
 Doctors might prescribe special diets, prayer, exercise or art.